turingschool/curriculum/source/projects/task_manager.markdown

 end
 ```

 First, we require `'yaml/store'` which will allow us to store data in a specific file using [YAML](http://en.wikipedia.org/wiki/YAML) format.
+This is part of the [Ruby standard library](http://ruby-doc.org/stdlib-1.9.3/libdoc/yaml/rdoc/YAML.html).

 Next, define a class method `self.database` which will return an instance of our YAML::Store using the "db/task_manager" file.
 This file will be created if it does not already exist.